BTV New Listing Alert Video: Flow Beverage - Premium Alkaline Spring Water

 https://b-tv.com/flow-beverage-premium-alkaline-spring-water-new-listing-alert-60sec/

-Flow Beverage Corporationis being featured on BNN Bloomberg on Sept 15th to Sept 28th, 2020, throughout the day and evenings.
+Flow Beverage Corp.is being featured on BNN Bloomberg on Sept 20th to Sept Oct 3rd, 2021, throughout the day and evenings.

 Flow Beverage Corp.
 (TSX: FLOW)